 So you aced the interview and have accepted the job offer.
 Now’s not the time to drop the ball!
 The way that you interact with your new employer during your transition period can tell them a lot about the type of employee you will be.
 Further, the preparation that you undertake leading up to your start date will ensure that you hit the ground running.

 - Address your areas of improvement: If it became apparent during the application process that there are certain skills that you need to pick up or hone, now is the time to take a short course to increase your confidence and competence.
-It became evident from the pre-reading I have done on my new area, that I will need to brush up on my data analysis and reporting skills, so I will be completing a few free online courses in these areas.

 - Consider your LinkedIn profile: You may not want to add the new position to your LinkedIn profile before you actually start the job, and that’s fair enough.
 However, be mindful that your Manager has probably announced your appointment to the team during your notice period verbally, or even by email to who knows how many people in the organisation.
 And if any of the recipients are the least bit interested, and they probably will be, they have all jumped on your LinkedIn profile to check you out.
 Therefore, it pays to make sure that the current information displayed on your profile is in tune with the image you want to project to your new colleagues.

 - Keep in touch: If your notice period is over a month, I recommend meeting your new Manager for a quick coffee catch up every 2 to 3 weeks in order to begin building rapport.
 This is particularly beneficial if you will be in a sales or client facing role, as it demonstrates your communication and people skills.
 It’s also likely that you will be learning more about the role and the team during these catch-ups.